ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

   and throughout the article.
 - Added reddit link

+### 2024-02-13 08:40:00+01:00

+- Clarified wording on distinguishing "aware" types in pitfall #1.
+- Added note about RFC 5545 in pitfall #5.

 [^1]: In the standard library, methods like `utcnow()` are slowly being deprecated,
       but many UTC-assuming parts remain.

 [^2]: Interestingly, pendulum used to have an explicit `dst_rule` parameter that
       was silently [removed in 3.0](https://github.com/sdispater/pendulum/issues/789)

+[^3]: This does coincide with RFC 5545, but this is probably
+      coincidental.
+PEP495 doesn't mention RFC 5545, and its semantics aren't followed in other areas of the standard library.